Jbsco/esp-bp/README.md

    - 5V USB power supply for the LilyGO board.
 5. **Other Components**:
    - Level shifter or MOSFET (e.g., IRLB3813, IRLZ44N) for solenoid control.
+   - A blood-pressure cuff and related fittings, as necessary (this will depend primarily on selected components).

 ---